Get

 Your cat will want to know what this latest addition is, but they won’t be as inquisitive because it is less robust than a full 6-foot Pine.
 Moreover, if your cat pulls down a 2-foot tree, it will be much easier to put it back up and redecorate it.
 It’s not ideal, but a solution.

 Small artificial trees can incorporate fiber optics, giving the tree light and ornamental value.
-You should watch your cat around the trees because eating them can cause electrocution.
+You should avoid these types of decorations to prevent your cat from accidents.

 2. Wooden Tree